-In this lesson, we will look at the moment of inertia of a rectangle along with its formulas with respect to different situations.
+Moment of inertia of a rectangle along with its formulas with respect to different situations is discussed here.
 There are generally three situations that we will discuss in this lesson.

 1. An Axis Passing Through Its Centroid